 Desiccants such as silica gel packs are a must inside your seed storage containers.
 These little moisture-absorbing devices will keep moisture levels at 2-3% inside your storage containers.
 Not only will they extend your seeds life by absorbing excess moisture but will also absorb ethylene produced during seed aging.

-Silica packs are reusable and so they will save you time and money over using things such as rice to absorb moisture instead.
+Silica packs are reusable and so they will save you time and money over using things such as rice to absorb the moisture instead.

 - Labels: If you have several different strains you wish to store then both internal and external labels will be best so you don’t get confused.

 - Desiccant: Place the silica pack or other desiccants into your container first and then place a layer of cotton wool on top before placing seeds into the container.

 - Seeds: After adding your pre-dried seeds be sure to seal your container tightly.